Scouting Association of the Republic (Poland): Origins

+Between 1949 and 1951, the authorities of Soviet-occupied Poland dissolved the Polish Scouting Association (ZHP).
 In 1956, after Stalin's and Bierut's death, the communist party youth movement ZMP OH was transformed and renamed to ZHP, the same name the Polish Scouting association had before World War II.
-After 1958 many pre-war instructors were removed from the new ZHP or marginalized, and the original oath, law, educational content and methods were changed.
+After a brief period of easing of repressions, in 1958 many pre-war instructors were removed from the new ZHP or marginalized, and the original oath, law, educational content and methods were changed.

 After Pope John Paul II's first pilgrimage to Poland in August 1980, some "non-conforming" instructors inside the ZHP created the Andrzej Małkowski Circle of Scout Instructors (KIHAM), with the objective of restoring the original Scout ideals.
+The culminating moment of KIHAM's overt activity was the Jubilee Rally of the 70th Anniversary of Polish Scouting in Krakow (September 1981), which attracted about 6,000 participants and was the first mass scouting event in years that was not imposed from above.

 After the 7th Congress of ZHP at the beginning of 1981 rejected all their motions and the martial law was imposed in December 1981, they went underground.
 The underground movement came to light in the fall of 1988.
 After they were unsuccessful in reforming the ZHP their way, the ZHR was founded.